mugoweb/ezpublish-legacy/update/README.md

 php update/run.php <parameters> #provide the necessary parameters
 ```

-Store the commit hash into eZPublish.
+Store the commit hash in eZ Publish.
 It will allow you
 to always check what code version of the lovestack you're
 running.
-You get the commit has with the command `git rev-parse HEAD`.
+You get the commit hash with the command `git rev-parse HEAD`.
 That hash string needs to be added to `lib/version.php`.

 ```